-Set-up and operations of the "Kampus Inn Restaurant", including planning, preparing, cooking, and serving food in the student operated restaurant.
+Set-up and operations of the "Flavors" restaurant, including planning, preparing, cooking, and serving food in the student operated restaurant.
 (Repeatable: May be taken four times only.)

 FSM 60R-Advanced Foods and Catering (2 units)

 Plan, prepare, and serve several large and small catered events during the semester.
 (Repeatable: May be taken four times only.)